arbor-sim/arbor/doc/labels.rst

 Arbor provides a domain specific language (DSL) for labeling regions and locations on morphologies.
-Labels are used to refer to the morphology when setting cell properties and attributes, for example, the membrane capacitance on a region of the cell membrane, or the location of synapse instances.
+These labels are used to set cell properties and attributes, for example, the membrane capacitance on a region of the cell membrane, or the location of synapse instances, when building single cell models.

 Example Cell
 ------------

-The following morphology will be used to demonstrate labeling.
+The following morphology will be used in this documentation to illustrate the different region and location descriptions.

 .. _labels-morph-fig: